rahuldave/stories/content/centrallimittheorem.md

-4. This question is answered by the Central Limit Theorem (CLT), which, as it turns out, can also be used to answer the question about the significance of the intervention!
+4. This question is answered by the Central Limit Theorem(CLT), which, it turns out, can also be used to answer the question about the significance of the intervention!
 The CLT starts by recognizing that different samples of the same size N will have slightly different means.